Freestyle nunchaku: Physical Competitions

+International Online Tournaments & Battles

 The general interest in freestyle nunchaku has, concurrently with the increasing possibilities of sharing skills and techniques that online video sharing communities such provide, expanded to the point where a freestyle nunchaku movement autonomous from the World Nunchaku Organization has formed.
-Another, great source for foundational knowledge to begin swinging Nunchaku is the American Style Nunchaku System as taught on www.VirtualNunchaku.com.

-The Freestyle Nunchaku Forum (see above) holds tournaments that all members can participate in.
+The Freestyle Nunchaku Forum (FNF) holds tournaments that all members can participate in.
 These tournaments are held by participants submitting videos that adhere certain rules (which are relaxed, such as length of video and whether other weapons freestyle can be used).
 When all of the videos are in, members of the forum can vote on who they think is better.
-One tournament has categories based on skill level, while another is more traditional, where members are grouped and voters decide who is the better of the two in the groups.
-The annual "Chuck Off" also has varied categories such as: Singles, Doubles, Fire and Glow, and Director.
+The annual "Chuck Off" has varied categories such as: Singles, Doubles, Fire and Glow, and Director.
+Similarly, the annual "World Cup" welcomes all sort of nunchaku entries, where editing is allowed and compilations are encouraged to present the highest technicality, difficulty, and visual astonishability the player can possibly bring.

 The forum also hosts what are called Ladder Battles.
 Here participants are ranked by number.
 Those wanting to move up the ranks can challenge any of the three people above them to a "battle".
 The two people involved submit videos of their freestyle that adhere to certain rules that are agreed upon.
 Then, forum members have a certain length of time to vote on who they think is the best.